patroni/patroni/README.md

 *There are many ways to run high availability with PostgreSQL; here we present a template for you to create your own custom fit high availability solution using etcd and python for maximum accessibility.*

+Compose runs a a [Postgresql as a service platform](https://www.compose.io/postgresql), which is highly-available from creation.
+This is a coded example from our prior blog post: [High Availability for PostgreSQL, Batteries Not Included](https://blog.compose.io/high-availability-for-postgresql-batteries-not-included/).

 To get started, do the following from different terminals:

 ```